Ahmad Sohrab

-Mírzá Aḥmad Sohráb (March 21, 1890 – April 20, 1958) was a Persian-American author and Baháʼí who served as ʻAbdu'l-Bahá's secretary and interpreter from 1912 to 1919.
+Mírzá Aḥmad Sohráb (March 21, 1890 – April 20, 1958) was a Persian-American author and Baháʼí who served as 'Abdu'l-Bahá's secretary and interpreter from 1912 to 1919.
 He co-founded the New History Society and the Caravan of East and West in New York and was excommunicated from the Baháʼí Faith in 1939 by Shoghi Effendi.

 Biography

 Early life

-Born a Baháʼí in Sedeh, Isfahan Province, Persia (now Iran), Sohrab's father ʻAbdu'l-Baghi was a descendant of Muhammad. ʻAbdu'l-Baghi was the chief dyer of the town.
-Both sides of Sohrab's family, his mother and his father, claimed descent from the Imam Husayn, grandson of Muhammad.
+Born a Baháʼí in Sedeh, Isfahan Province, Persia (now Iran), Sohrab's father 'Abdu'l-Baghi was a descendant of Muhammad.
+'Abdu'l-Baghi was the chief dyer of the town.
+Both sides of Sohrab's family, his mother and his father, claimed descent from Imam Husayn, grandson of Muhammad.
 His mother died when Sohrab was a few months old, while she herself was still a teenager, and he was taken to live with his maternal grandmother in Isfahan.

 New History Society

 By 1911, he had founded an organization called the Persian-American Educational Society.
 Later that year he sailed to Europe "in the interests of his work".
-Sohrab was secretary and interpreter to ʻAbdu'l-Bahá from 1912 to 1919.
+Sohrab was secretary and interpreter to 'Abdu'l-Bahá from 1912 to 1919.
 He emigrated to the United States in 1919, sailing as a first class passenger from Port Said, Egypt to New York, on board the S/S Yeboshi Maru.
 In the 1920s, while living in Los Angeles, he helped write a scenario for a movie dealing with Mary Magdalene, for the actress Valeska Surratt.
 In 1927 Cecil B. Demille released The King of Kings which the duo claimed he had stolen from their scenario.
 Suratt sued Cecil B. Demille and others in 1928, and mentioned that Sohrab had helped her write the play.
 The case went to trial in 1930 and was quietly settled out of court.

 He found it necessary to go to New York to discuss business matters with Miss Surratt and it was through her that he was introduced to Lewis Stuyvesant Chanler and his wife Julie.
 Together they formed the "New History Society" in 1929 as an indirect way of spreading the teachings of the Baháʼí Faith.

 On Mar 10, 1930, "Mirza Ahmad Sohrab" filed a petition for naturalization in the US District Court of New York City.
 The petition states that he is 39 years old and residing at 28 W 50th Street.